SundayOni/House_Price_Prediction/README.md

-# 🏡 House Price Prediction
+# 🏡 Machine Learning-Based House Price Prediction: A Case Study in West Yorkshire, UK.

 A machine learning project to predict UK house prices using various regression models including Linear Regression, Random Forest, and XGBoost, with detailed EDA, preprocessing, and hyperparameter tuning.